jarun/nnn/plugins/README.md

 ## Contributing plugins

-Add informative sections like _Description_, _Notes_, _Dependencies_, _Shell_, _Author_ etc. in the plugin as applicable.
-Add an entry in the table above.
-Please keep non-portable commands (like `notify-send`) commented so users from any other OS/DE aren't surprised.
+1. Add informative sections like _Description_, _Notes_, _Dependencies_, _Shell_, _Author_ etc. in the plugin.
+2. Add an entry in the table above.
+3. Keep non-portable commands (like `notify-send`) commented so users from any other OS/DE aren't surprised.

-The plugins should be executable.
+4. The plugin file should be executable.